-The painted lorries queued up nose to tail, ready to unload their produce.
+The bright intricately painted lorries queued up nose to tail, ready to unload their produce.
 The area of market stalls seemed to go on forever, with commercial wholesalers slowly morphing around the next corner into smaller domestic sellers of lesser quantities.
-In the lively and welcoming atmosphere, the market was, unexpectedly, a colurful highlight to my trip.
+In the lively and welcoming atmosphere, the market was, unexpectedly, a colourful highlight to my trip.

 Whilst packing a travel trowel might rightly be the last thing on your mind when travelling to Lahore, do expect and do seek out some of the finest Mughal gardens and fresh, fascinating fruit and vegetable markets that the fertile lands of Pakistan has to offer.